smolTypo/gemmafong-fullstackrestaurantapplication/README.md

 # Capstone Project: Restaurant Application

-This is a full-stack restaurant application developed as part of the MIT MERN Full Stack coding certification.
-It allows users to browse and order food items from a restaurant menu.
+The Restaurant Application is a full-stack web application developed as part of the MIT MERN Full Stack coding certification.
+It aims to provide users with a seamless experience for browsing and ordering food items from a restaurant's menu.

+This App caters to both end-users and administrators.
+End-users can browse the menu, add items to their carts, and place orders.
+Administrators have additional privileges, including managing the menu by adding, updating, and deleting food items, as well as viewing order history for better business insights.

-The application is built using the following technologies:
+## The application is built using the following technologies:

 -  Front-end architecture: Next.js
 -  Authentication: JWT (JSON Web Tokens)